-Course Code Course Description NQF Credits NQF Level

-Compulsory cour ses:

-STAT4113A Research Project: Mathematical Statistics IV 36 8

-STAT4117A Advanced Multivariate Methods IV 12 8

-STAT4120A Bayesian Methods IV 12 8

-STAT4126A Statistical Simulations IV 12 8

-Any four elective courses from the list below:

-STAT4038A Selected Topics in Mathematical Statistics 12 8

-STAT4102A Applied Sampling IV 12 8

-STAT4104A Extreme Value Theory IV 12 8

-STAT4107A Spatial Statistics IV 12 8

-Course Code Course Description NQF Credits NQF Level STAT4111A Reliability and Maintenance Theory IV 12 8 STAT4116A Operations Research Techniques IV 12 8 STAT4118A Advanced Probability Theory IV 12 8 STAT4119A Advanced Statistical Elements of Machine Learning IV 12 8 STAT4121A Biostatistics IV 12 8 STAT4122A Advanced Time Series IV 12 8 STAT4123A Modern Non-Parametric Methods IV 12 8 STAT4124A Statistical Information Theory and Coding IV 12 8 STAT4125A Statistical Methods for Reliability Analysis IV 12 8
+Course Code Course Description NQF Credits NQF Level STAT4117A Advanced Multivariate Methods IV 12 8 STAT4120A Bayesian Methods IV 12 8 STAT4126A Statistical Simulations IV 12 8 Any four elective courses from the list below: STAT4038A Selected Topics in Mathematical Statistics 12 8 STAT4102A Applied Sampling IV 12 8 STAT4104A Extreme Value Theory IV 12 8 STAT4107A Spatial Statistics IV 12 8 STAT4111A Reliability and Maintenance Theory IV 12 8 STAT4116A Operations Research Techniques IV 12 8 STAT4118A Advanced Probability Theory IV 12 8 STAT4119A Advanced Statistical Elements of Machine Learning IV 12 8 STAT4121A Biostatistics IV 12 8 STAT4122A Advanced Time Series IV 12 8 STAT4123A Modern Non-Parametric Methods IV 12 8 STAT4124A Statistical Information Theory and Coding IV 12 8 STAT4125A Statistical Methods for Reliability Analysis IV 12 8

+Note: Not all elective courses will be offered in every year.
 With prior permission of the Senate, a candidate may substitute one of the elective courses with a course/s from another discipline yielding a minimum of 12 NQF level 8 credits.

-24) School of Statistics and Actuarial Science - Honours in the field of Mathematical Statistics (Part-time)
+26) School of Statistics and Actuarial Science - Honours in the field of Mathematical Statistics (Part-time)